joe-tito/hashicorp-vault-nodejs-example/README.md

 ---

-## Add HashiVaultJS to an existing Node.js repository
+## Add Hashi-Vault-JS to an existing Node.js repository

-To install the HashiVaultJS library into an existing Node.js application, run the following command:
+To install the Hashi-Vault-JS library into an existing Node.js application, run the following command:

 ```
 npm install hashi-vault-js
 ```

-To view additional documentation / how-to's for HashiVaultJS, check out their github repository location here: https://github.com/rod4n4m1/hashi-vault-js
+To view additional documentation / how-to's for HashiVaultJS, check out Hashi-Vault-JS's github repository located here: https://github.com/rod4n4m1/hashi-vault-js

 ---

 ## Clone this repository

-First, clone this repository from BitBucket
+Clone this repository from BitBucket to your local machine.

 ```
 git clone [TODO: PUT THE PROPER REPO HERE]